MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/threat-and-vuln-mgt-scenarios.md

 When an exception is created for a recommendation, the recommendation is no longer active.
 The recommendation state changes to Exception, and it no longer shows up in the security recommendations list

+>[!NOTE]
-Note: You will still see the recommendations under exception by applying appropriate filters.
+> You will still see the recommendations under exception by applying appropriate filters.

 1. Navigate to **Security recommendations** under the **Threat & Vulnerability Management**  menu.

 2. Click the top-most recommendation.
 A side panel will open with the recommendation details.